The Sun Never Sets On The Empire

 Comprehensive Overview

 The concept behind "the sun never sets on the empire" is deeply rooted in history and geography.
-It's a statement about continuous dominion, where the reach of power extends so far around the globe that daylight is always present in at least one of its territories.
+Plus, it's a statement about continuous dominion, where the reach of power extends so far around the globe that daylight is always present in at least one of its territories.
 To fully appreciate this expression, it’s important to dissect its layers, from its historical origins to its scientific basis and symbolic significance.

 Scientific Foundation